-This notice also describes the privacy practices of an "organized health care arrangement" (OHCA) between the Medical Center and eligible providers on its Medical Staff.
-Because the Medical Center is a clinically-integrated care setting, our patients receive care from Medical Center staff and from independent practitioners on the Medical Staff.
-The Medical Center and its Medical Staff must be able to share your medical information freely for treatment, payment and health care operations as described in this notice.
-Because of this, the Medical Center and all eligible providers on the Medical Center's Medical Staff have entered into the OHCA under which the Medical Center and the eligible providers will:
+This Notice also describes the privacy practices of the physicians, nurse practitioners and other health care professional on our medical staffs (collectively "Practitioners") and other health care providers that provide health care services in our hospitals, clinics and other sites.
+Legally this is called an "organized health care arrangement" or "OHCA" between the UnityPoint Health ACE and eligible providers on its Medical Staff.
+Because the UnityPoint Health ACE is a clinically-integrated care setting, our patients receive care from UnityPoint Health ACE staff and from independent practitioners on the Medical Staff.
+The UnityPoint Health ACE and its Medical Staff must be able to share your health information freely for treatment, payment and health care operations as described in this Notice.
+Because of this, the UnityPoint Health ACE and all eligible providers on the UnityPoint Health ACE's Medical Staff have entered into the OHCA under which the UnityPoint Health ACE and the eligible providers will:

-- Obtain a single signed acknowledgment of receipt; and
+- Obtain a single signed acknowledgment of receipt

-- Share medical information from inpatient and outpatient medical center visits with eligible providers so that they can help the Medical Center with its health care operations.
+- Share health information from inpatient and outpatient hospital visits with eligible providers so that they can help the UnityPoint Health ACE with its health care operations

 The OHCA does not cover the information practices of practitioners in their private offices or at other practice locations.

-We will use and disclose your medical information for treatment.
-For example, we will share medical information about you with our nurses, your physicians and others who are involved in your care at the Medical Center.
-We will also disclose your medical information to your physician and other practitioners, providers and health care facilities for their use in treating you in the future.
-For example, if you are transferred to a nursing facility, we will send medical information about you to the nursing facility.
+We will use and disclose your health information for treatment.
+For example, we will share health information about you with nurses, physicians, students and others who are involved in your care at a UnityPoint Health Affiliate.
+Our Affiliates enter and can view your health information in our electronic medical record system.
+We will also disclose your health information to your physician and other practitioners, providers and health care facilities that provide care for you at their sites, rather than at our sites, for their use in treating you in the future.
+For example, if you are transferred from one of our hospitals to a nursing facility, we will send health information about you to the nursing facility.

-We will use and disclose your medical information for payment purposes.
-For example, we will use your medical information to prepare your bill and we will send medical information to your insurance company with your bill.
-We may also disclose medical information about you to other medical care providers, medical plans and health care clearinghouses for their payment purposes.
+We will use and disclose your health information for payment purposes.
+For example, we will use your health information to prepare your bill and we will send health information to your insurance company with your bill.
+We may also disclose health information about you to other health care providers, health plans and health care clearinghouses for their payment purposes.
 For example, if you are brought in by ambulance, the information collected will be given to the ambulance provider for its billing purposes.
 If state law requires, we will obtain your permission prior to disclosing to other providers or health insurance companies for payment purposes.

 Health Care Operations

-We may use or disclose your medical information for our health care operations.
-For example, medical staff members or members of our workforce may review your medical information to evaluate the treatment and services provided, and the performance of our staff in caring for you.
-In some cases, we will furnish other qualified parties with your medical information for their health care operations.
+We may use or disclose your health information for our health care operations.
+For example, medical staff members or members of our workforce may review your health information to evaluate the treatment and services provided, and the performance of our staff in caring for you.
+In some cases, we will furnish other qualified parties with your health information for their health care operations.
 The ambulance company, for example, may also want information on your condition to help them know whether they have done an effective job of providing care.
-If state law requires, we will obtain your permission prior to disclosing your medical information to other providers or health insurance companies for their health care operations.
+If state law requires, we will obtain your permission prior to disclosing your health information to other providers or health insurance companies for their health care operations.

 We may contact you as a reminder that you have an appointment for treatment or medical services.